Linou92/BattleshipGame/README.md

 - You need to sink all your opponent's ships in order to win
 - You can see where your ships are placed but you can't see your opponent's ships placement until you hit them

+## Features

+- 5 min timer
+- player chooses the size of the boards (between 5 and 10)
+- sound effect when player wins, looses and quit the game
+- play again button
+- quit button
+- scoreboard

 ## How to run the program